Updated June 12, 2023

 - numbers=” 1 2 3″: In this example, variable name numbers are assigned with a list of values 1 2 3 separated by whitespace, as seen in the example.

-Var, this is a variable that is uninitialized, and we can’t use this variable to perform any operations in the shell script, as it behaves differently and causes several problems.
-By default, uninitialized variables will have the null value.
+Var, this is an uninitialized variable, and we can’t use this variable to perform any operations in the shell script, as it behaves differently and causes several problems.
+By default, uninitialized variables will have a null value.
 So if we use this variable in any operations, we won’t get the desired result.

-If we want to access the value of the variable in any operations, we need to give special character $ before the variable name so that it will replace with the actual value and operations will be done.
+Suppose we want to access the value of the variable in any operation.
+In that case, we need to give a special character $ before the variable name to replace it with the actual value, and operations will be done.
 The script would behave differently if we didn’t use the $ before the variable name.

 How do Variables work?

 In shell scripting, variables play a major role in storing the data and performing operations on the data using variable names as place holders for the data.
-We no need to define the variable’s data type before declaring the variable name as the shell can interpret the data type based on the values stored in the variable.
-The variable can store string, character, number, and special character.
-In shell scripting, variable names are case sensitive which means var and Var are different variable names.
-Suppose we have assigned a number to the variable and try to add a string to the variable now then it shell script throws an error saying non-numeric assignment error as below:
+We do not need to define the variable’s data type before declaring the variable name, as the shell can interpret the data type based on the values stored in the variable.
+The variable can store strings, characters, numbers, and unique characters.
+In shell scripting, variable names are case sensitive, which means var and Var are different variable names.
+Suppose we have assigned a number to the variable and try to add a string to the variable now; then its shell script throws an error saying non-numeric assignment error as below:

 We can access the value in the variable name as below:

-There are two types of variables in shell scripting, user-defined variables and system variables.
+There are two types of variables in shell scripting: user-defined and system variables.
 The variable name is always will be in capital letters.

 Examples of variables

-Let us have a look at examples that will include both system variables and user-defined variables.
+Let us look at examples that will include both system and user-defined variables.

-- BASH=/bin/bash – This is a system variable that will tell the LINUX environment’s shell name.
+- BASH=/bin/bash – This system variable will tell the LINUX environment’s shell name.

 - PATH=/usr/bin:/sbin:/usr/sbin – This system variable defines the executable’s path where packages or libraries or needed files will be available when executing a program.